External Review Process

 Are all health plans covered under Missouri law – including self-insured employer group health plans?

 No. To be eligible for external review through DIFP, your health coverage must be through an insurance policy, not through a self-funded health plan sponsored by your employer.
-You can find out if your employer is self-funded by asking your Human Resource Department.
+You can find out if your employer is self-funded by asking your Human Resources Department.

 What types of medical services can be referred for external review?